 - Retain enough moisture to feed the plant

-The majority of preferred organic potting mixtures share common ingredients, but the amounts of each ingredient varies depending on the growing conditions your plants prefer.
+The majority of preferred organic potting mixtures share common ingredients, but the amounts of each ingredient vary depending on the growing conditions your plants prefer.
 The following is a rundown on some of the main potting mix ingredients and the roles they play in caring for your plants.

-Adding soil to your potting mixture is a great way to add density, but you must be careful what soil you choose as soil can contain pesticides or other diseases that may be harmful to your plants.
+Adding soil to your potting mixture is a great way to add density, but you must be careful what soil you choose as the soil can contain pesticides or other diseases that may be harmful to your plants.
 If you’re using garden soil, sterilize it before adding it to your mixture.
 To do this, spread it over a cookie tray and bake for 200ºF for 20 minutes, stirring periodically throughout.

 Compost is full of beneficial microbes and has a great water-holding capacity and nutritional content, making it a great addition to any potting mix.
 You can buy compost from your local garden center or nursery, or you can use home-made compost.
 If you use the latter option, be sure to check your compost is fully broken down into uniform, small-particle-sized pieces, which can take several months.